 Built from cement, rocks and trees from the site and area with an apex tin roof this 3 bedroom cottage originally had a simple double brick fireplace, kitchen (with its own fireplace), bathroom and outhouse with a laundry.
 A number of changes by various owners were made including adding a bullnose verandah to the front, covering and extending the back verandah, and adding a timber garage.

-The Cottage was abandoned by the previous owners when the homestead was built.
-Left to rot the structure still stands tall defying the years waiting to be renovated and modernised to last another century or more.
-The bullnose verandah, garage, tin roof, kitchen, outhouse and even both chimney still stand and are structurally sound
+The Cottage was left by the previous owners when the homestead was built, with the kids living there away from mum and dad until they lft home..
+Still sturdy on solid piering the structure still stands tall defying the years waiting to be renovated and modernised to last another century or more.
+The bullnose verandah, garage, tin roof, kitchen, outhouse and even both chimneys still stand and are structurally sound

 Renovation Plans